 About Inside the Milky Way - A Look at Early Alternative Music

-A podcast that takes a look at the development of alternative music in the 80's with a focus on post-punk, goth, dark wave, electronic, industrial, and synth styles.
-The episodes will feature artists, contributors, themes, and events of the early alternative era along with background and discussion.
+A podcast that takes a look at the development of alternative music in the 80's with a focus on post-punk, electronic, dark wave, goth, synth, industrial, and indie genres.
+The podcast episodes feature stories, background, and discussions of artists, contributors, music, themes, and events of the early alternative era.

 The title of our podcast is based on the alternative song from 1988 by The Church, "Under the Milky Way".

-Listen to Inside the Milky Way - A Look at Early Alternative Music, Sidetracked with Annie and Nick and many other podcasts from around the world with the radio.net app
+Listen to Inside the Milky Way - A Look at Early Alternative Music, Word In Your Ear and many other podcasts from around the world with the radio.net app